BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 .. code-block:: scenic-grammar

-    monitor <name>:
+    monitor <name>(<arguments>):
         <statement>+

-Defines a Scenic :term:`monitor`, which runs in parallel with the simulation like a :term:`dynamic behavior`.
+Defines a type of :term:`monitor`, which can be run in parallel with the simulation like a :term:`dynamic behavior`.
 Monitors are not associated with an `Object` and cannot take actions, but can :keyword:`wait` to wait for the next time step (or :keyword:`terminate` the simulation).
+A monitor can be instantiated in a scenario with the :keyword:`require monitor` statement.

 The main purpose of monitors is to evaluate complex temporal properties that do not fit into the :keyword:`require always` and :keyword:`require eventually` statements: they can maintain state and use :keyword:`require` to enforce requirements depending on that state.
 For examples of monitors, see our tutorial on :ref:`dynamics`.

+.. versionchanged:: 3.0
+    Monitors may take arguments, and must be explicitly instantiated using a :keyword:`require monitor` statement.

 .. _modularScenarioDef:
 .. _scenario-stmt: